Jiayi21/DVR3D-python-interface/DVR3Dinterface/input/README.md

 However, note that Float in python is double precision by default, and value like 1.0d-40 should be written as 1.0e-40. "d" mark cannot be used.

+### Leading Zeros
+Please be aware JSON having some problem reading leading zeros.
+If there is something like:
+* NV1:08
+* IBASE1:00

+Write them as:
+* NV1:8
+* IBASE1:0

 ## Comment
 Comment can be used within input files, a line started by "!" will be comment and will not be read as data.